Style and Design

 As we've mentioned above, some users have mention roughness to the finish in places.
 We'd recommend buying some decent quality sandpaper and ironing out any blemishes at the time of construction prior to decoration.
 It's worth spending a little time on the finish and filling any knotholes and splits you might find - this will pay dividends in the long run.

 Although there may be classier models around at a price, we can't fault the Hampton as an attractive, robust and practical budget building which will give you plenty of summerhouse for your money.
 As a value building the Hampton gets four stars from the Corner Summerhouse Guide!
-It's probably the most widely available summerhouse online in the UK so you won't have any difficulty
+It's probably the most widely available summerhouse online in the UK so you shouldn't have any difficulty finding one.